wesm/feather/README.md

 operations very fast.
 This is particularly important for encoding null/NA values and variable-length types like UTF8 strings.

-Feather is complementary to Apache Arrow.
-Because Arrow does not provide a file format, Feather defines its own schemas and metadata for on-disk representation.
+Feather is a part of the broader Apache Arrow project.
+Feather defines its own simplified schemas and metadata for on-disk representation.

 Feather currently supports the following column types: